geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 Yeah, we need to also need to define like certain stuff.

 ##### **Geohot** [[00:17:52](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1072)]
 What uses full shape still?
-So it's mostly...
+So it's mostly..
 I think it's mostly just tracking like what's the max shape of stuff.

 ##### **Chenyu** [[00:18:07](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1087)]
 So like you know the most outer thing.
 Yeah.
 And that's kind of stupid because most of the time that's only used to determine which axis are like reduce actually.